carlitosdummy/rust-ray_tracer/README.md

 ## Features

-- Implements basic ray tracing concepts such as rays, vectors, and surfaces.
 - Supports rendering spheres, diffuse materials, and simple lighting.
 - Utilizes Rust's features for memory safety and performance.